 You are returning to work after maternity leave.
-You think you have got everything in place, such as child care, schedules with your partner, pumping for breast milk, but getting ready emotionally is important too.
+You think you have got everything in place, such as childcare, schedules with your partner, and pumping for breast milk, but getting ready emotionally is important too.

 Remember, it is your first time working outside the home while also being a parent.
 Try to be kind to yourself.
 All of us know that you are doing your best.